OmniBrew/sw5e-data/text/en/manual/spell-types.md

 ---
 title: Power Types
 ---
-Mass Effect divided powers into 3 distinct categories:
+Star Wars divided powers into 3 distinct categories:

 ### Biotics
-Biotics is the ability of some lifeforms to create mass effect fields using element zero nodules embedded in body tissues.
+Biotics is the ability of some lifeforms to create Star Wars fields using element zero nodules embedded in body tissues.
 These powers are accessed and augmented by using bio-amps.
 Biotic individuals can knock enemies over from a distance, lift them into the air, generate gravitational vortices to tear obstacles or enemies apart, or create protective barriers.
 Biotic powers are available for Adepts, Sentinels, and Vanguards.